Watch / Book Overviews / New Testament Overviews

 1 Corinthians

-He reminds believers that the Church is not a popularity contest, followers of Jesus cannot compromise when it comes to sexual integrity, the core principle of worship gatherings is love for others, and the resurrection gives us a reason for unity, motivation to maintain sexual purity, ability to love other people more than ourselves and ultimate hope for victory over death.
-Our belief that Jesus was raised from the dead makes the gospel more than moral advice or a recipe for private spirituality.
-It opens a whole new reality for every area of our life.
+Paul’s first letter to the Corinthians is a wake-up call: the resurrection gives us a reason for unity, motivation to maintain sexual purity, ability to love other people more than ourselves, and ultimate hope for victory over death.
+Our belief that Jesus was raised from the dead opens a whole new reality for every area of our lives.

 8:47